 The Search for 1-Bromopropane (n-Propyl Bromide, nPB) Replacements

 To summarize, 1-Bromopropane (n-Propyl Bromide, nPB) has 1) been shown to cause all kinds of health problems in animal studies, 2) worker safety issues have caused some real-world harm, 3) threshold value limits have been set well below achievable minimums, and 4) the EPA has stated unequivocally that nPB should not be used for degreasing of any kind.
 Whether the EPA actually bans nPB in the next 2-years almost seems beside the point.
 Effective alternatives for nPB are readily available, so why not make the switch?

 The following are key characteristics of 1-Bromopropane (n-Propyl Bromide, nPB) that are needed in a viable alternative:

 - Economical – a relative term, but cost has been the major factor keeping nPB on the market.

 Techspray has engineered the PWR-4™ cleaning solvents to be safer replacements for n-propyl bromide and other toxic solvents.
-PWR-4™ is formulated with trans 1,2-dichloroethylene (trans-DCE) and does not contain nPB or any other hazardous air pollutants (HAP).
+PWR-4™ is formulated with trans 1,2-dichloroethylene (trans-DCE) and does not contain 1-Bromopropane (n-Propyl Bromide, nPB) or any other hazardous air pollutants (HAP).
 PWR-4 high performance solvent cleaners are nonflammable, have powerful cleaning action, are non-ozone depleting, and are reasonably priced compared to nPB.

 PWR-4 high performance cleaners include: